kafkalainen/fractol/README.md

 - Learnt about multithreading and optimization ie. how multiplication, square roots and divisions impact on the overall performance of the program.
 - Gained deeper understanding about different colour scales (HSV vs. RGB) and how to switch between colours.
 - Got to think about user experience in C programs.

+  Please provide a valid set. ./fractol "fractalname" These are: julia mandelbrot burningship newton magnet tricorn thorn biomorph
+  You can also write multiple ones ie. julia mandelbrot

 #### Mandelbrot
 ![Mandelbrot](resources/mandelbrot.png)